qmk/qmk_firmware/docs/feature_advanced_keycodes.md

 One shot keys also work as normal modifiers.
 If you hold down a one shot key and type other keys, your one shot will be released immediately after you let go of the key.

+Additionally, for both One Shot keys, if you hit the key 5 times in a short period of time, it will lock that key.
+Meaning that it will act as if you held the key down without having to actually hold the key down, keeping the modifier or layer active until you hit the key again.

 You can control the behavior of one shot keys by defining these in `config.h`:

 ```c